 Type IIa Test

 One of the best indicators of whether a diamond is natural or synthetic is the so-called Type IIa test.
 Type IIa is a gemological variant of a diamond that tells us how pure is carbon.
 Type IIa diamonds are almost free of elements like nitrogen, which makes them colourless.

 Less than 2% of all mined diamonds are Type IIa, while most gem-quality synthetic diamonds are Type IIa.
 So this is a pretty good indicator that the gem is lab-grown.
 However, it is important to realize that there are still 2% of natural diamonds that are Type IIa, so this test is not 100% conclusive.

-HPHT synthetic diamonds often contain metal inclusions such as iron, nickel and cobalt, because these metals are used during the growth process and sometimes they enter the diamond crystal.
+HPHT synthetic diamonds often contain metal inclusions such as iron, nickel and cobalt, as these metals are used during the growth process, and sometimes they enter the diamond crystal.

-CVD diamond never contains metal inclusions, but they often come with graphite or other mineral inclusions that are a result of their growth process.
+CVD diamonds never contain metal inclusions, but they often come with graphite or other mineral inclusions, which are a result of their growth process.

 When examined between two polarized filters, mined diamonds often show a bright mosaic or crosshatched pattern, which is also known as “strain”.
 CVD diamonds display banded strain patterns, a feature that helps to tell CVD from HPHT diamonds.
 In contrast, HPHT synthetics display either no strain pattern or a very weak banded pattern.

 Synthetic diamonds exhibit strong and unusual fluorescence.
 Natural diamonds exhibit the strongest fluorescence under long-wave UV, while synthetic diamonds show the reverse reaction – they exhibit the strongest reaction under shortwave.